zonneplan/KiBot/README.md

         - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
         - `drill_marks`: [string='full'] What to use to indicate the drill places, can be none, small or full (for real scale).
+        - `enable_ki6_frame_fix`: [boolean=false] KiCad 6 doesn't support custom title-block/frames from Python.
+                                  This option uses KiCad GUI to print the frame, is slow, but works.
+                                  Always enabled for KiCad 5, which crashes if we try to plot the frame.
         - `format`: [string='PDF'] [PDF,SVG] Format for the output file/s.
         - `hide_excluded`: [boolean=false] Hide components in the Fab layer that are marked as excluded by a variant.
         - `output`: [string='%f-%i%I%v.%x'] Filename for the output (%i=assembly, %x=pdf)/(%i=assembly_page_NN, %x=svg).
 Affected by global options.